miguelriemoliveira/blackbot/README.md

 A calibration procedure estimates a transformation from the end link of the pan and tilt to the first link of the camera.
 In this case, a transformation from the **tilt_assembly** link to the **camera_link** link.
 Check the [Calibration Setup](#calibrationsetup) section to learn more about how the system should be setup for calibration.

-The kinect2 calibration should be completed beforehand (https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration)[https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration]
+The [kinect2 calibration](https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration) should be completed beforehand.

 To calibrate (With the setup already mounted), first launch the system in **uncalibrated mode**